invntio/easybooks/README.md

 We are using a [CLEAN Arquitecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) approach, trying to achieve a reliable and scalable architecture

-For more information about Invntio's architecture, please refer to [arquitecture documentation](https://inventio.mintlify.app/docs/introduction/getting-started/arquitecture)
+For more information about EasyBooks's architecture, please refer to [arquitecture documentation](https://inventio.mintlify.app/docs/introduction/getting-started/arquitecture)

 <!-- The frontend is built with Angular and follows a component architecture.
 Each component represents a section of the user interface, such as the product list, product creation form, and product details view. -->